mefranklin6/ExtronDatabaseConnector/README.md

 - An x86 server running MySQL database (could be ported to other DB's too).
 Instructions are for hosting on a remote Ubuntu Server + bash.
 - An x86 server running modern Python 3 (built on 3.10.12).
 For this repo, this is the same server as the one running the database, but it can be two different servers.
 - Reserved or Static IP's on servers
-- An x86 management PC with Control Script Deployment Utility, basically your regular workstation.

 ## Extron Control Processors:
 - Processors must be running Extron Control Script
-- Deployment must be done by an Extron Authorized Programmer (So you can use Control Script Deployment Utility)
+- Deployment or project certification must be done by an Extron Authorized Programmer, as usual

 ## Firewall Rules: